-The 2018 Kīlauea Eruption was an unprecedented 100+ day eruption disaster that occurred on the Island of Hawaiʻi between April and September 2018, and has been paused with no eruptive activity since August 5, 2018.
+The 2018 Kīlauea Eruption was an unprecedented 100+ day eruption disaster that occurred on the Island of Hawaiʻi between May and September 2018.

 - For more information about what happened during and as a result of the eruption visit the Eruption Timeline